NYDrewReynolds/overtime/readme.md

 One test is included to start you off, but please feel free to modify or add as many as you'd like.

-The deliverable is your fork of this repository.
+The deliverable is your fork of this repository (no need to create a PR), or zip up your solution and send it via email.

 ## Objectives

 - Use git!
 Please commit often so it's easy to follow your train of thought and iterations
-- Implement as many phases as you'd like, but quality > quantity
+- Implement as many phases as you'd like, but quality > quantity!
-  - The more the better, but do try to stay within the time constraint (we don't want to spend too much of your time).
-If you have to make sacrifices due to time, we'd prefer to see three phases done right than six hacked together.
 - Make the tests pass, and add any tests to cover any change in specification
 - Try to keep the code as clean, readable, and DRY as possible
 - Efficiency isn't a main concern here, but a solution is certainly possible in